aimenux/ConditionalEndpointsDemo/README.md

 > :four: Using [feature flags](https://github.com/microsoft/FeatureManagement-Dotnet) `ConditionalFeatureFilter` to enable/disable endpoints based on environment.
 >

-The first way is the simplest one in my opinion (the other ways needs more code to disable endpoints also in swagger).
+The first way is the simplest one in my opinion.
+The other ways needs more code to disable endpoints also in swagger (see `ConditionalSwaggerFilter` or `ConditionalSwaggerConvention`).

 In order to simulate the behaviour in production environment :
 >